siddhant1999/Nurse-Communication-System/README.md

 * The system does not prevent multiple staffers from responding to the same request, preventing staff answering other requests

 The Wrist Pager is a solution to the aforementioned problem.
 This post outlines the functionality of the Wrist Pager and the design process.

-The Wrist Pager is a device worn by the staffers which receives wireless alerts via bluetooth when a service button is pressed in a resident’s room.
+The Wrist Pager is a device worn by the staffers which receives wireless alerts via Bluetooth when a service button is pressed in a resident’s room.
 When the call is ‘accepted’, it is removed from other pagers, and the needs of the residents are tended to.

+If a staffer requires assistance at any point they may hold down both buttons and notify other staffers that their assistance is required.

-The Wrist Pager reduces the average response time by addressing several of the issues faced by the current system:
+The Wrist Pager reduces the average response time by a factor 8 by addressing several of the issues faced by the current system:
-Residents are notified when help is coming via a speaker Staffers are notified of requests via the wrist pager, so they do not have to physically walk to the ticker for the room number
+* Residents are notified when help is coming via a speaker
+* Staffers are notified of requests via the wrist pager, so they do not have to physically walk to the ticker for the room number
-Allows for staff communication, preventing multiple staffers from answering the same call Unqualified staffers can reject a call and respond to the next call in the queue
+* Allows for staff communication, preventing multiple staffers from answering the same call
+* Unqualified staffers can reject a call and respond to the next call in the queue
+* Further assistance can be requested

+For more information on the triage of different calls refer to the 3 flowcharts that outline this process.

-### Discrete Components
+### Discrete Devices
-* Bluetooth Wrist Pager with Accept/Reject
+* Wrist Pager: Bluetooth Wrist Pager with Accept/Reject buttons
-* Speaker and 3 button resident interface
+* Caller: Speaker and 3 button resident interface
 * Hub to connect devices in a network (not developed for the prototype here)

-#### Caller
+#### Caller (resident side)
 * 3 LED lights (red, yellow, green)
 * 3 pushbutton switches
 * HC-12 bluetooth transmitter